-- There is something true of humans that cannot be true of any physical thing - · Challenges: - Identify that thing - Show that no physical (extended thing) could have if
+- There is something true of humans that cannot be true of any physical thing - Challenges: - Identify that thing - Show that no physical (extended thing) could have it

-Once the mind is separate, what then?
+Once the mind is separated from body, what then?

 How does it work?